jgswift/qinq/README.md

 var_dump( $query_from_cache->execute() === $query->execute() ) // true
 ```

-Note: Query storing relies on eval to unserialize Closures.
-Do not rely on users to provide serialized queries to your application as this can make your application vulnerable to code injection.
+*Note*: Query storing relies on *eval* to unserialize Closures.
+Do not rely on users to provide serialized queries to your application as this
+can make your application vulnerable to code injection.
+You can verify a queries authenticity by performing a cryptographic checksum on
+the serialized contents every time a client sends the query.
+However said functionality is not implemented in this package.